The best reasons to visit Ladakh

 You need to know where Ladakh is first and foremost.
 This hot travel destination is mesmerizing visitors with its natural beauty.
 It is located north of the Great Himalayan Range, and the Karakoram range is in its north.
 Now that your mind is racing, here are some reasons why Ladakh should be considered as your next destination to travel.

 Trekking in Ladakh

-Ladakh is a paradise for adventure seekers, both novices and the experienced ones.
+Ladakh is a paradise for adventure seekers, both novices and experienced ones.
 Adventure seekers from all corners of the planet to get their adrenaline fix.
 Ladakh is also considered an ideal destination for both amateur and experienced mountaineers as well.
-Many trekking routes cater to the beginners to the more serious adventurers.
+Many trekking routes cater to beginners to the more serious adventurers.
 The adventurers get to experience the warm hospitality along with the natural beauty of both the Himalayan and Karakoram ranges.
 There are several remote high altitude plateaus if you want to beat the crowded trekking trails.
 You can go n a hike for several hours up to 30 or more days of extended trekking.
 Some of the popular trekking routes are The Sham Trek, Markha Valley, Spitok to Stok, and the longer and less crowded ones are in the Changtang and Zanskar regions of Ladakh.

 High Altitude Lakes and Wetlands

 There are numerous Turquoise lakes in Ladakh.
-For the Indian tourists, Pangong Lake is the most popular as it was featured on a Bollywood Movie.
+For the Indian tourists, Pangong Lake is the most popular as it was featured in a Bollywood Movie.
 More than 70% of this lake is in Tibet (Aksai Chin area – the Chinese in the 60s captured it).
 This lake is 120km long.